Patrick-Cole/pygmi/README.md

 PyGMI is developed and has been tested with the following libraries in order to function:

-* Python 3.4
+* Python 3.4.2
-* NumPy 1.8
+* NumPy 1.8.2
-* SciPy 0.14
+* SciPy 0.14.0
-* Matplotlib 1.4
+* Matplotlib 1.4.1
-* PyQt 4.10
+* PyQt 4.10.4
-* GDAL 1.11
+* GDAL 1.11.1
 * numexpr 2.4
-* numba 0.15
+* numba 0.15.1

 It is possible that it might work on earlier versions, especially on non-windows operating systems.
 Under windows, there are compiled .pyd files (python version of a dll) which require the NumPy and Python version to match.
 However, for actual releases, I do post windows binaries which include a standalone python distribution (that will not interfere with existing installations), so this should not be a problem.

 ##Installation
 ###General
+The easiest way to install pygmi if you are worning in a python environment is to use the pip command as follows:

+	pip install pygmi

-If you satisfy the requirements, and wish to run PyGMI from within your python environment, you can install PyGMI as a library using the following command from within the root of the PyGMI directory:
+This will download pygmi from PyPI and install it within your python repository.
+Alternatively, if you satisfy the requirements, you can download pygmi either from Github or PyPI, extract it and run the following command from within the extracted directory:

 	python setup.py install

+In either case, running pygmi can be now done at the command prompt as follows:

+	pygmi

-Once you are in python, you can run PyGMI by using the following commands:
+If you are in python, you can run PyGMI by using the following commands:

 	import pygmi
 	pygmi.main()